-On September 9, 2019, Private AYRO appointed Mr. Perley as Chief Marketing Officer.
-Private AYRO initially paid Mr. Perley \$8,333 per month, based on 50% normal business hours utilization, upon receipt of invoice, which was later increased to \$16,667 per month on October 1, 2019 when Mr. Perley became a full-time associate.
+On September 9, 2019, AYRO Operating appointed Mr. Perley as Chief Marketing Officer.
+AYRO Operating initially paid Mr. Perley \$8,333 per month, based on 50% normal business hours utilization, upon receipt of invoice, which was later increased to \$16,667 per month on October 1, 2019 when Mr. Perley became a full-time associate.
 Such amount may have been increased or decreased based on actual hours worked.
-Private AYRO was to pay Mr. Perley quarterly MBO targeted at \$12,500 per quarter, based on MBOs mutually agreed upon by the parties, payment of which will commence after the completion of the Merger.
+AYRO Operating was to pay Mr. Perley quarterly MBO targeted at \$12,500 per quarter, based on MBOs mutually agreed upon by the parties, payment of which will commence after the completion of the Merger.
 Mr. Perley was also eligible to participate in a commission pooling plan with the other sales team participants.
-Pursuant to the independent contractor agreement, Private AYRO granted Mr. Perley options to purchase 54,536 shares of Private AYRO common stock pursuant to the Private AYRO Equity Plan (as defined below), with such share numbers giving effect to the Exchange Ratio and Reverse Split.
+Pursuant to an independent contractor agreement between the Company and PerlTek, a corporation owned and controlled by Mr. Perley, dated August 27, 2018 (along with any statements of work and addenda thereto, the "Perley Independent Contractor Agreement"), AYRO Operating granted Mr. Perley options to purchase 54,536 shares of AYRO Operating common stock pursuant to the AYRO Operating Equity Plan (as defined below), with such share numbers giving effect to the Exchange Ratio and Reverse Split.

-Either Mr. Perley or Private AYRO may have terminated the independent contractor agreement at any time and for any reason with 90 days' advance written notice.
+Either Mr. Perley or AYRO Operating may have terminated the Perley Independent Contractor Agreement at any time and for any reason with 90 days' advance written notice.

-If Private AYRO terminated the contract for cause or if Mr. Perley terminated the contract without good reason, Mr. Perley would have received his earned fees, commissions and quarterly MBO payment.
-If the contract was terminated by Mr. Perley for good reason or by Private AYRO without cause, Mr. Perley would have received his earned fees, commissions and quarterly MBO payment and continued payments of fees, quarterly MBO payment and commissions owned based on the mutually agreed commission plan for six months following their termination date in an aggregate amount equal to the greater of (1) Mr. Perley's monthly fees, quarterly MBO and qualifying commissions averaged for 6 months private AYRO not for cause (as defined in such option agreements), Mr. Perley may have exercised the options vested as of the date of his termination by the earlier of (i) the date that was 3 months following Mr. Perley's termination or (ii) the expiration date (unless being exercised by his estate).
+If AYRO Operating terminated the contract for cause or if Mr. Perley terminated the contract without good reason, Mr. Perley would have received his earned fees, commissions and quarterly MBO payment.
+If the contract was terminated by Mr. Perley for good reason or by AYRO Operating without cause, Mr. Perley would have received his earned fees, commissions and quarterly MBO payment and continued payments of fees, quarterly MBO payment and commissions owned based on the mutually agreed commission plan for six months following their termination date in an aggregate amount equal to the greater of (1) Mr. Perley's monthly fees, quarterly MBO and qualifying commissions averaged for 6 months prior to the termination date.
+In addition, pursuant to the option award agreements executed upon each option grant made to Mr. Perley, upon termination by AYRO Operating not for cause (as defined in such option agreements), Mr. Perley may have exercised the options vested as of the date of his termination by the earlier of (i) the date that was 3 months following Mr. Perley's termination or (ii) the expiration date (unless being exercised by his estate).

-The agreement also contained certain standard non-solicitation, confidentiality, indemnification and assignment of work products.
+The Perley Independent Contractor Agreement also contained certain standard non-solicitation, confidentiality, indemnification and assignment of work products.

-On September 29, 2020, Mr. Perley was awarded options to purchase 56,147 shares of our common stock.at an exercise price of \$3.17 per share.
-One-third of the shares underlying the options will vest on the first anniversary of the date of grant, and the remaining optioned shares will vest in twenty-four substantially equal monthly installments on each of the next twenty-four monthly anniversaries of the initial vesting date, provided that Mr. Perley has remained continuously employed by or has been providing services to us through the applicable vesting date.
+On September 29, 2020, Mr. Perley was awarded options to purchase 56,147 shares of our common stock at an exercise price of \$3.17 per share.
+One-third of the shares underlying the options vested on the first anniversary of the date of grant, and the remaining optioned shares were to vest in twenty-four substantially equal monthly installments on each of the next twenty-four monthly anniversaries of the initial vesting date, provided that Mr. Perley had remained continuously employed by or had been providing services to us through the applicable vesting date.